Wentian75/fgvc_2025_project/fgvc_2025_project/README.md

      - `python -m src.infer --data-root data/test --model-dir outputs/checkpoints --output submission.csv`
    - The output CSV has headers `annotation_id,concept_name` and can be submitted to Kaggle.

+See also: USAGE.md for a step-by-step training/validation/submission guide.

 WandB Logging
 - Primary metric: `val/mean_hierarchical_distance` (MHD).
 Decreasing MHD indicates better taxonomic awareness.
 - Grouped confusion (by Phylum) if taxonomy is resolved; otherwise logs class-level.